F4561F/auxim-agent/docs/architecture.md

   `/chat/completions` endpoints, including tool call serialization.

 The CLI provider picker stores a provider id, model id, and base URL in config.
+Provider-specific API key names live in `ProviderCatalog`, and `DefaultAgentClientFactory` creates the default model client for runtime users.
-Provider-specific API key names are resolved by the CLI; shell environment variables can override config for one-off runs.
+Shell environment variables can override config for one-off runs.

 ## Tools and Approval